 Logan was the Grandfather of the pack.
 Living a full life up to age of 18, Logan was original pack member who was well-balanced and loved by all.
 After the passing of his kennel mate Lucas in 2013, who demanded all the attention…Logan was able to come into the spotlight!
 He freely gave love and snuggles, but when it was time for a meal, he was very outspoken as if seniority warrants being fed first!
 When Logan went to visit children at a school, and even though it was a challenge for him, he would carefully walk across a tile floor just to greet them.
 In his later years, Logan was no longer able to go on hikes as far as his pack mates, but he would love to go for short romps to the creek to get his paws wet.
 Thank you for all of the lessons you have taught us and the love you so freely gave, Ancestor Logan…

 Sissy joined Wolf Connection along with Shadow following the passing of her owner.
 When she arrived, she was obese and could barely walk.
-After starting a diet catered to her needs, she released about 90 pounds and is now a vibrant elder over the age of 14 years.
-She has quite a loving and feisty spirit that keeps her going strong.
+After starting a diet catered to her needs, she lost about 90 pounds and was a vibrant elder over the age of 14 years.
+She had quite a loving and feisty spirit that kept her going strong.